ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

     end
     ```

-9. These next two functions are specifically for turning on and off being zoomed in--if the player presses the assigned ability binding key, then it triggers the functions we wrote to enable and reset scoping!
+9. These next two functions are specifically for turning on and off being zoomed in--if the player presses the assigned ability binding key, then it triggers the functions we wrote to enable and reset scoping.

     Add these two functions below to the bottom of your script so far: